Radivilias: Content

+Radziwiłł's military victories

 The poem is dedicated to Mikołaj "the Red" Radziwiłł (1512–1584) and his major military victories in the Livonian War – capture of the Tarvastu Castle in 1561, Battle of Wenden in 1578, Siege of Polotsk in 1579, Siege of Velikiye Luki in 1580, and his largest victory in the Battle of Ula in 1564.

 Similarly to the legendary Aeneas, Radziwiłł fulfills his destiny by protecting and defending Lithuania from the Tsardom of Russia and receives a prophetic instruction from Musaeus of Athens.
 At Ula, Radziwiłł is guided by a vision of Grand Duke Vytautas (ruled 1392–1430) and draws inspiration from his victory in the Battle of Grunwald in 1410.
 At the same time, the poem vilifies Lithuania's greatest enemy Ivan the Terrible.
 Radvanas borrowed imagery about Ivan from his biography by Paul Oderborn.
 While the goal of the poem was to promote and glorify Radziwiłł and the Grand Duchy, it also provides some valuable historical details.
 For example, Radziwiłł's year of birth (1512) is known only from the poem.

+Radvanas followed and borrowed from Roman literature, and in particular from Virgil's Aeneid.
+For example, he borrowed the idea to describe the entire history of Lithuania in the Radziwiłł's shield from Aeneid.

+Political themes

-However, the poem goes beyond a simple panegyric and paints a broader patriotic image of the Grand Duchy of Lithuania, its history, geography, and culture.
+The poem goes beyond a simple panegyric and paints a broader patriotic image of the Grand Duchy of Lithuania, its history, geography, and culture.
 Lithuania is presented as a powerful and wealthy country.
-Radvanas traced the lineage of Lithuanian rulers to the legendary Palemonid dynasty which hailed from the Roman Empire and included other patriotic legends (such as the legend about the Grand Duke Gediminas dream of the Iron Wolf) from the Lithuanian Chronicles and the history of Lithuania by Maciej Stryjkowski.
+Radvanas traced the lineage of Lithuanian rulers to the legendary Palemonid dynasty which hailed from the Roman Empire and included other patriotic legends (such as the legend about the Grand Duke Gediminas' dream of the Iron Wolf) from the Lithuanian Chronicles and the history of Lithuania by Maciej Stryjkowski.

 It also subtly supported Lithuania's geopolitical aspirations.
 For example, Dnieper river which flows through the territory that was transferred to Poland by the Union of Lublin in 1569 was mentioned as a river of Lithuania.
 Similarly, Daugava in Livonia (territory at the center of the Livonian War) was also mentioned as Lithuania's.
 In the poem, in his deathbed Radziwiłł prays to God asking for glory and scepter for Lithuania – a hint at the desire to break the Union of Lublin and for the Grand Duchy to become independent Kingdom of Lithuania.

-Radvanas followed and borrowed from Roman literature, and in particular from Virgil's Aeneid.
-For example, he borrowed the idea to describe the entire history of Lithuania in the Radziwiłł's shield from Aeneid.